Listing Thumbnail

 Deployed on AWS

-Control-M SaaS is a SaaS application workflow orchestration platform that integrates, automates and orchestrates complex data and application workflows across highly heterogeneous technology environments.
+Control-M SaaS is an application workflow orchestration platform that integrates, automates and orchestrates complex data and application workflows, leveraging AI capabilities across highly heterogeneous technology environments.

 4.4